sbakiu/immoscout-bot/README.md

 ### Execute

 The application offers a single GET endpoint `/findplaces`.
-It returns the unseen apartments as a json, and it sends a notification for each of them via Telegram.
+It returns the unseen announcements as a json list, and it sends a notification for each of them via Telegram.
 On the same endpoint, one can set up the regular execution.